Subliminal Message Pro is compatible with Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Click here to see the non-subliminal image version.

-The menubar includes a menu item titled "Time On Screen" with choices of "Normal" (36ms), "Shorter" (26ms) and "Shortest" (16ms).
+The menubar includes a menu item titled "Time On Screen" with choices of "Normal - 36ms", "Shorter - 26ms, "Shortest - 16ms" and "Turbo - 10ms".
 Choose the fastest setting that works with your display(s).
+If you set Darkness to 100% and notice that you are missing many flashes, choose a longer Time On Screen setting.

-Reduce the font darkness and/or change the font color to make the messages barely visible.
+Reduce the font darkness and change the font size and color to make the messages barely visible.

 This program comes with five default categories, each with five text messages, so that you can try SMP.
 You will probably want to make your own categories and messages.
 SMP has unlimited capacity for messages and categories.
 Click on Messages in the menu to open the Message Maintenance window.
 When you first launch Subliminal Message Pro, the table includes the default categories and messages.
 You can drag the bottom right corner of the Message Maintenance window to make it taller and see more messages.